Why should you study at University Hamburg, Germany?

 With more than 39,000 students, Universität Hamburg is one of Germany’s largest universities.
 Six schools with around 170 programs offer disciplines of a comprehensive university: Law; Economics and Social Sciences; Medicine; Education, Psychology and Human Movement; Humanities; Mathematics, Informatics and Natural Sciences.

 Universität Hamburg is Northern Germany’s largest and most diverse center of research.
 Its research profile encompasses a wealth of individual research achievements and extensive interdisciplinary cooperation.
 Universität Hamburg’s research profile is complemented by international and federally funded projects carried out jointly with other institutions, collaborative research centers funded by the German Research Foundation, research groups, and participation in International Max Planck Research Schools.
-In 2019, Universität Hamburg was announced to be University of Excellence.

 Department of Informatics